A Statistical Framework to Identify Kinematically Outlying LMC Globular Clusters and Implications for the LMC's Dark Matter Profile: Acknowledgements

 \section{Acknowledgements}

+We would like to thank the anonymous referee for providing insightful comments that improved the quality as well as clarity of the paper.
 We thank Eugene Vasiliev for sharing with us the code for finding mean and dispersion of proper motions in LMC fields from \cite{Vasiliev_2018, Vasiliev_2019a, Vasiliev_2019b}.
 We also thank Paul McMillan for sharing the map of $\textit{Gaia}$ DR3 systematic errors across the same region \citep{Gaia_2018}.
 We thank Gurtina Besla, Yumi Choi, Paul Bennet, Laura Watkins, Annapurni Subramaniam, S.R.
 Dhanush and Himanshu Verma for insightful discussions.
 Himansh Rathore would like to acknowledge support from a NASA FINESST fellowship (80NSSC24K1469, PI -- G. Besla).
 The work of Knut Olsen is supported by NOIRLab, which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the U.S. National Science Foundation.
 We thank NOIRLab for covering processing costs for the article.
 This work has used data from the European Space Agency (ESA) mission \textit{Gaia} (\url{https://sci.esa.int/web/gaia}), processed by the Gaia Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the Gaia Multilateral Agreement.

 \textit{Software}: This work made use of Python, and its packages like numpy \citep{numpy1, numpy2}, scipy \citep{scipy}, astropy \citep{astropy1, astropy2, astropy3} and matplotlib \citep{matplotlib}.